pgusain/rsamples/README.md

 sample programs for r

-This will be used to store r programs
+This will be used to store r